 Departments of county health are subject to federal and state legislation on privacy and must safeguard all data they have obtained.
 They were also asked to purge electronic data about non-Medicaid patients electronically.

 On December 10th, 2017, there was a customer privacy leak.
-The personal information of many eBay customers, including usernames, first and last names, and purchase history were made available via a Google’s Shopping platform.
+Many eBay customers’ personal information, including usernames, first and last names, and purchase history, were made available via Google’s Shopping platform.

 The breach was due to “an improper feed signal” between the two companies.
 According to an eBay spokesperson, the companies are trying to find the root cause.
-The purchase histories that were leaked revealed susceptible products, such as HIV home test kits, pregnancy test, and drug testing kits.
+The leaked purchase histories revealed susceptible products, such as HIV home test kits, pregnancy tests, and drug testing kits.

 Once clicked, the link led to Google’s real security page.
 Then the person was prompted to allow a fake Google Docs app to manage his or her email account.
 Google put a stop to the scam in about one hour, and the company says they estimate about 1 million users may have been affected.

 - Phone phishing: As of now, there’s no software solution to this particular threat, so you have to be skeptical.
 If you receive a call from an organization that wants personal information, call them back at a publicly listed number rather than the one provided for you in the voicemail.
 Phone phishing also tends to give itself away by being vague.
 Usually, it won’t claim to be from your credit card company or bank specifically, but something more general.